 Are you wondering where to find those adorable penguins in South Africa that you see in pictures online?
-You’ve come to the right place!
+Well, you’ve come to the right place!
 I’ve got all the information you need to visit the penguin beach in Cape Town here.

 Meeting the penguins is one of the coolest experiences you can have in South Africa and definitely something to include during your time in South Africa.
 The penguin beach in Cape Town is actually called Boulders Beach.
-We visited the penguin beach during an awesome road trip around the Cape Peninsula.
+We visited Boulders Beach during an awesome road trip around the Cape Peninsula.
 However, many people head straight to this beach to see the penguins and return to Cape Town afterwards.

 Whichever way you do it, you’re guaranteed to have an awesome experience.

 So here’s my guide to visiting the penguins at Boulders Beach in Cape Town, South Africa:

 Boulders Beach: Visiting the penguin beach in Cape Town

 Located just near historic Simon’s Town, Boulders Beach is around a 40 minute drive from Cape Town’s city centre.
 If you drive your own car, then you can park easily if one of the car parks at the entrance.

 What time is best to visit Boulders Beach?

 We were told by the guides that there’s no time particularly better than another time in the day to see them.
 However, they did point out that the earlier in the day you go, the fewer the crowds will be.
 And therefore, more penguins might be hanging about.